 Many firms also include a period of monitoring and maintenance after the page goes live, which is important because Wikipedia pages are edited by the community and can be modified or even nominated for deletion at any time after publication.

-How to Evaluate Providers
+How to evaluate providers

 Ask any potential provider these questions.
 Do they conduct a notability assessment before starting work?
 Will they decline the project if the subject does not meet notability?
 What is their success rate, meaning how many of the pages they create are still live after one year?
 Do they disclose their paid editing to Wikipedia in accordance with the platform's terms of service?
 And what happens if the page gets deleted?